-International Awards are presented at appropriate events across the world including the London event as part of the Prince’s commitment to the Global Decade of Action.
-In addition to special international awards, each year the Prince presents a Decade of Action Award to recognise major contributions to the Global Decade of Action for Road Safety 2011-2020.
-The nomination for this award is made by The Commission for Global Road Safety.
+In addition to the international awards, the Prince annually presents a Decade of Action Award to recognise major contributions to the Global Decade of Action for Road Safety 2011-2020.

 These awards are organised and managed by RoadSafe.